kkredit/incident-response-procedure/README.md

 appears innocent.
 The same logging and backup tools used to catch a malicious insider can be used on a compromised account.

-Payroll data is business-critical, so will be backed up under 2.1.1.1.
+Payroll data is business-critical, so it will be backed up under 2.1.1.1.
 The software used to update it will produce logs centralized under the system setup in 2.1.1.7.
 Use of backup hardware for the payroll system and payroll administrator enables quick recovery while detailed forensics take place on the attacked systems.

 The response procedure would be as follows: